emblair96/eats-and-beats-app/README.md

 ## Description
 Eats and Beats App wants to bring an unique experience to the user, by combining two of our team members passions: music & food.
 Our desire is to bring a easy and intuitive digital tool, to help the user experience and share a great moment.

 I built this app with four other awesome team members in my first group project during the Norhtwestern Coding Bootcamp.
-I made some updates on my personal GitHub page to finnesse our work.
+I made some updates on my own time to finnesse our work which are reflected in this repo.
 You can view the original project [here](https://github.com/Team-Norm-1/project-1).

 ## User Story
 AS A: Food and music enthusiast